Q. What is a Land Surveyor and what does he/she do?

 Q. How much does the program cost?

-COC is a California Community College and our tuition and fees are established by the State of California.
-The current tuition and fees can be found on the Student Business Office
+A. COC is a California Community College and our tuition and fees are established by the State of California.
+The current tuition and fees can be found on the Student Business Office fee page.

 Q. What kind of certification do I get when I finish the program?

-Q. How do I get my Certificate or Degree?
+Q. How do I get my Degree or Certificate?

 A. Degrees and Certificates are not automatically awarded.
-You will need to petition for your degree or certificate.
+You will need to petition the college for your degree or certificate using the Petition for Associate Degree and/or Certificate of Achievement form.
+It is important to note the petition deadlines.

 Q. How much does a Land Surveyor make?